 Decision writing quality.
-Among the judges surveyed, 72 percent (39 of 54) responded that the quality of work by decision writers greatly or very greatly affected their ability to meet the annual productivity expectation, while 28 percent (15 of 54) rated it as a top-three factor.59 Judges from two discussion groups explained that decision writers who produce high-quality drafts make it easier to quickly review and edit decisions and move through cases more efficiently.
+Among the judges surveyed, 72 percent (39 of 54) responded that the quality of work by decision writers greatly or very greatly affected their ability to meet the annual productivity expectation, while 28 percent (15 of 54) rated it as a top-three factor.
+Judges from two discussion groups explained that decision writers who produce high-quality drafts make it easier to quickly review and edit decisions and move through cases more efficiently.
 However, judges from seven of the discussion groups said they often receive decision drafts with errors such as misspelled words, grammatical issues, incomplete sentences, or missing sections.
 ALJs from seven of the discussion groups and one HOCALJ we spoke with said it can take hours to edit poorly drafted decisions, which reduces time for other cases.
-A judge from one of the discussion groups told us they budget extra time to edit decision drafts from certain decision writers.60
+A judge from one of the discussion groups told us they budget extra time to edit decision drafts from certain decision writers.

 The quality of work by decision writers may be affected by their own productivity expectations, according to ALJs in three of our discussion groups.
-Specifically, a number of judges from one hearing office said that
+Specifically, a number of judges from one hearing office said that decision writers have their own stringent productivity expectations to meet, which can result in them working too quickly and producing drafts with errors.
+According to a recent SSA OIG report, in 2017, SSA implemented the Decision Writer Productivity Index to measure how long it takes decision writers to draft decisions for a case.
+According to the report, decision writers regularly met the minimum standards set by this

-59Decision writers, who are generally attorneys or paralegals, write most ALJs' decisions after hearings are completed and the ALJ has made their decision.
+&lt;sup>59Decision writers, who are generally attorneys or paralegals, write most ALJs' decisions after hearings are completed and the ALJ has made their decision.
 ALJs instruct decision writers on the content to be included in the written decision and the decision writers are expected to provide the draft decision to ALJs for their review before being signed by the ALJ.
 Each decision draft is expected to comply with the ALJ's instructions, be factually correct, be prepared in a timely manner, be compliant with SSA policy, and have proper spelling, punctuation, and grammar.

-60According to SSA, its procedures allow ALJs to alert management if a case requires significant editing and management will generally send the case back to the decision writer for corrections.
+&lt;sup>60According to SSA, its procedures allow ALJs to alert management if a case requires significant editing and management will generally send the case back to the decision writer for corrections.